ragnarocker13/python-pandas-automation/README.md

-# athanasia_ioannis - Python & SQL test
+# ATHANASIA LOANNIS - Python & SQL test

+All codes were ran and tested in Jupyter Notebook and VScode.

 ## PYTHON LIBRARIES REQUIRED